EOS-Nation/auditor.bos/README.md

 The candidate should still be present in the candidates table and be set to inactive.
 If the were recently an elected auditor there may be a time delay on when they can unstake their tokens from the contract.
 If not they will be able to unstake their tokens immediately using the unstake action.

 ---
-### resigncust
+### resign

-This action is used to resign as a auditor.
+This action is used to resign as an auditor.

 ##### Assertions:

--   The `cust` account performing the action is authorised to do so.
+-   The `auditor` account performing the action is authorised to do so.
--   The `cust` account is currently an elected auditor.
+-   The `auditor` account is currently an elected auditor.

 ##### Parameters:

-    cust  - The account id for the candidate nominating.
+    auditor  - The account id for the candidate nominating.

 ##### Post Condition: